A Large-Scale Database for Graph Representation Learning: Constructing MalNet

 \subsection{Processing the Graphs}

 Once the APK files and labels were collected, we extract the function call graphs by running the files through Androguard~\cite{desnos2011android}, which statically analyzes the APK's DEX file.
 Distributed across Google Clouds General-purpose (N2) machine with 16 cores running 24 hours a day, the process took about 1 week to extract the graphs.
 We leave each graph in its original state---retaining its edge directionality, disconnected components and node isolates (i.e., single nodes with no incident edges).
-On average, each graph has $17,242$ nodes and $39,043$ edges; and typically contains a single giant connected component, many small disconnected components, and numerous node isolates.
+On average, each graph has $15,378$ nodes and $35,167$ edges; and typically contains a single giant connected component, many small disconnected components, and numerous node isolates.
 Table~\ref{table:stats_small} describes the 10 graph types (out of 47) that have the highest number of graphs.
 Appendix Table~\ref{table:stats} provides a full analysis on all graph type.
 Each graph is stored in a standard edge list format for its wide support, readability, and ease of use.
 In total, the graphs' edge list files consume over 443 GB of hard disk space.
 Since we are dealing with highly malicious software, our goal is to mitigate the risk of releasing information that could potentially be used to reverse engineer malware.
-Thus, we numerically relabel the nodes of each graph, removing any associated attribute information.
+Thus, we numerically relabel the nodes of each graph, removing any associated attribute information, which makes reverse engineering highly unlikely.
+However, malicious actors could develop new variants of detection-resistant malware that looks structurally similar to benign function call graphs, by gleaning graph structure knowledge from \dataset in the absence of node and edge labels.